 Saithe © Paul Naylor

-Greater effort is now needed to catch fewer and smaller fish, techniques to catch fish can result in a great deal of bycatch and a number of fish stocks are fished beyond limits recommended by scientists resulting in overfishing.
+Techniques to catch fish can result in a great deal of bycatch and despite some progress a number of fish stocks are being fished beyond sustainable limits.

 But a recent major review of the CFP has led to new measures which may turn this around and make a significant contribution to Living Seas.
 Two of the most important are:

 • More fish for the future – setting catch targets that will move towards Maximum Sustainable Yield will help rebuild depleted fish stocks and ensure higher yields for the fishing industry